SanderElias/Samples/Angular-Signals/readme.md

 counter +=1; // Nothing happens here
 ```

 The problem is that the value of `counter` is not reactive.
 When you update it, it will not call the `console.log` again.
 The view will not be updated.
-The code I use is silly, and it will be really clear to everyone that ever has written any program that this will never work as expected (For the sample, we expect the consoleLog to refire!).
+The code I use is silly and it will be really clear to anyone who has ever written a program that this will never work as expected (for the sample, we expect the console.log to refire!).

 This is exactly where a `signal` comes to play.
 Let's look at the same code, but with a signal: